woddyzz/chip8/README.md

 - Debugging and structuring larger C projects

 ## Purpose
-This project was a hands-on way to learn **systems programming**, **computer architecture**, and **emulation fundamentals**.
+This project was a way to learn **systems programming**, **computer architecture**, and **emulation fundamentals**.
 It also serves as a foundation for building more advanced emulators or game engines.